jvieira9/enode-docker/README.md

 ## Overview

-This is a containerized environment for running an application stack with an NGINX reverse proxy, a Python backend, and a MySQL database using Docker Compose.
-This project provides a production-ready containerized setup for deploying a Python application behind an NGINX reverse proxy, with a MySQL database for persistent storage.
+This project provides a production-ready, containerized environment for running a Python application behind an NGINX reverse proxy with a MySQL database for persistent storage.
+The stack is designed to handle data sent from the Enode API to a webhook hosted on Postman.
+Incoming webhook requests are received by the NGINX reverse proxy, routed securely to the Python backend, which processes the data and stores it in the MySQL database.

----

 ## Prerequisites